MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/03-data-descriptions.md

 - "The participant will be able to create a machine-friendly Data Descriptions file."
 keypoints:
 - "'Codebook' or 'data glossary' are some other ways to name **Data Descriptions**."
-- "**Ontologies** (in information science) are like public online vocabularies of curated terms and their definitions."
+- "**Ontologies** (in information science) are like public online vocabularies of community curated terms and their definitions."
 - "By resuing **Ontology terms** or community accepted vocabularies, we aim to create a culture of recycling terminology by default."
 ---